 HakiMadini essentially started as a reaction to the human rights abuses that were occurring during late 1990s in mining communities.
 Of particular focus were the Tanzanite mines in Mererani.
-Activities initially included: fighting for the rights of service providers to conduct business near mining areas thus providing an essential livelihood supplement; working with the accident investigation committee and deputy minister to resolve disputes between SMM and Tanzanite One.
+Activities initially included: fighting for the rights of service providers to conduct business near mining areas thus providing an essential livelihood supplement; working with the accident investigation committee and deputy minister to resolve disputes between small scale miners and Tanzanite One.

 Very rapidly it became apparent that Mererani was not an isolated case and the problems faced there epitomized much of what was happening in mining areas all over Tanzania.
-In Bulyanhulu an extremely dramatic example of this occurred were over 200,000 small scale miners were evicted from their land to make way for the large scale mine, Canadian owned mine (See “A Golden a example of Globalization” in resource center).
+In Bulyanhulu an extremely dramatic example of this occurred where over 200,000 small scale miners were evicted from their land to make way for the large scale mine, Canadian owned mine (See “A Golden a example of Globalization” in resource center).

-HakiMadini had to evolve rapidly and grow in scope in order to reflect the increasingly complex situation in the mining areas, not only in terms of dealing with the effect of increased Foreign Direct Investment (FDI) and a new mining policy but with ground level issues such as high H.I.V prevalence, family violence, livelihood alternatives, and economic empowerment.
+HakiMadini had to evolve rapidly and grow in scope in order to reflect the increasingly complex situation in the mining areas, not only in terms of dealing with the effect of increased Foreign Direct Investment (FDI) and a new mining policy but also with ground level issues such as high H.I.V prevalence, family violence, livelihood alternatives, and economic empowerment.

 HakiMadini Vision, Mision and Core Values

-To advance the rights, livelihoods, health and well being of Tanzanian communities.
+To advance the rights, livelihoods, health , and well-being of Tanzanian communities.

 Integrity Team work Volunteerism Transparency and Accountability Networking Collaboration